-As more educational institutions welcome degree candidates from diverse populations, the number of financial aid opportunities for minority students continues to grow.
-According to the Graduate Management Admissions Council (GMAC), colleges and universities actively seek to recruit women and people of color for MBA programs.
+According to the Graduate Management Admissions Council, colleges and universities actively recruit women and people of color for MBA programs.
 Despite these efforts, minority students remain vastly underrepresented in MBA programs throughout the country.

 Many financial aid options exist to help learners pay for tuition, fees, and other educational expenses.
 These opportunities include MBA minority scholarships, grants, and fellowships.

 The cost of education may deter some minority students from entering an MBA program.
-Fortunately, many financial aid options exist to help learners pay for tuition, fees, and other educational expenses.
+Fortunately, there are many financial aid options to help students pay for tuition, fees, and other educational expenses.
 These opportunities include MBA minority scholarships, grants, and fellowships.
 Some colleges and universities even provide fully funded programs for eligible candidates.

-A wealth of MBA minority scholarships exist for both ethnic and non-ethnic minorities.
+A wealth of MBA minority scholarships help both ethnic and non-ethnic minorities.
 Students from certain backgrounds may qualify for ethnicity-based scholarships.
-Though fewer in number, certain MBA minority scholarships provide funding for undocumented students, including refugees, immigrants, and students with Deferred Action for Childhood Arrivals (DACA) status.
-These scholarships do not require U.S. citizenship to qualify.
+Though fewer in number, some MBA minority scholarships provide funding for undocumented students, including refugees, immigrants, and students with Deferred Action for Childhood Arrivals (DACA) status.
+These scholarships do not require U.S. citizenship.

-Below, we'll explore some MBA minority scholarships, as well as other funding opportunities.
+Below, we outline some MBA minority scholarships, as well as other funding opportunities.

 - Agnes Jones Jackson Scholarship

-Candidates must provide a membership card demonstrating current NAACP membership.
-Applicants must also hold a 3.0 GPA or higher and demonstrate financial need.
-This scholarship is reserved for U.S. citizens under the age of 25 who are attending school full time.
+Candidates must have current NAACP membership.
+Applicants must also hold a minimum 3.0 GPA and demonstrate financial need based on federal poverty guidelines.
+This scholarship is reserved for U.S. citizens under the age of 25 attending school full time.

-To apply, students should submit recent official transcripts, financial information, a one-page essay, evidence of full-time enrollment, and three letters of recommendation.
+To apply, students submit official transcripts, financial information, a one-page essay, evidence of full-time enrollment, and three letters of recommendation.

 - Robert Toigo Foundation Fellowship